ryw90/ryanywang/build_site/pages/stats-bib.md

 The below is an annotated bibliography for studying statistics.
 My hope is that it can be useful for those interested in a rigorous undergraduate-level statistics education.
 I've found that nothing beats pen, paper, and a *good* textbook when it comes to really learning a subject (as much as I love MOOCs).
 Books are listed in roughly descending order of difficulty within each subject area.
 This is inspired by the [Chicago undergraduate mathematics bibliography](http://www.ocf.berkeley.edu/~abhishek/chicmath.htm).

+Reviews not marked with initials, or marked with [RW], were written by me.
+Other contributors include: [Jonathan Hersh [JH]](https://twitter.com/jonhersh_).
 Please do let me know if you'd like to add a blurb.

 ** Foundations: Probability **